davidjb/davidjb.github.com/content/2014-10-07-project-green-house-straight-led.rst

 ==========

-Overall, this replacement, whilst successful, hasn't been as ground-breaking as the previous round CFL replacement.
+Overall, this replacement, whilst successful, hasn't been as ground-breaking as the previous circular fluorescent replacement.
 There will always be the environmental benefits of not using mercury lamps and (hopefully) not having to replace the lights ever again.

 The power savings are slight, but not nearly as significant as before.
 I would take an educated guess as to it being a combination of the following:

 * Unsuitable light fitting, requiring a higher power of LED to achieve a suitable brightness.
-* Higher efficiency of the original T5 CFL tubes compared to round CFLs
+* Higher efficiency of the original T5 tubes compared to circular fluorescent tubes
 * Lack of efficiency of these new LED panels

 The first point is probably the most notable.
-Last time, with the round LEDs, the light fittings are purely mono-directional: downwards.
-This means that CFLs are essentially wasting power with their 360-degree light emission around the round tube, with light being emitted onto surfaces inside the fitting that aren't directly seen.
-By contrast, the round LEDs purely output light downwards onto the diffuser cover, and out into the room.
-This stands to be more efficient, requiring less overall light, and thus less power, meaning a lower-power LED panel can equate to a higher wattage of CFL.
+Last time, with the circular LEDs, the light fittings are purely mono-directional: downwards.
+This means that the fluorescent tubes are essentially wasting power with their 360-degree light emission around the circular tube, with light being emitted onto surfaces inside the fitting that aren't directly seen.
+By contrast, the circular LEDs purely output light downwards onto the diffuser cover, and out into the room.
+This stands to be more efficient, requiring less overall light, and thus less power, meaning a lower-power LED panel can equate to a higher wattage of a fluorescent tube.

 .. image:: |filename|./images/led-lights/IMG_3658.JPG
     :width: 400px
-    :alt: Before - CFL tube present
+    :alt: Before tube present

 As you can see above, in the straight fitting, the light escapes from the top and bottom, passing through slightly frosted glass.
-With the original T5 CFL tube emitting 360 degrees of light, a lot of this light directly escapes the fitting, with a small proportion reflecting off the front cover.
+With the original T5 tube emitting 360 degrees of light, a lot of this light directly escapes the fitting, with a small proportion reflecting off the front cover.
 The LED panel replacements only output light in a forward direction, with most